WICG/turtledove/FLEDGE.md

 A `Permissions-Policy` directive named "run-ad-auction" controls access to the `navigator.runAdAuction()` API.

 In the case of a component auction, all `AuctionConfig` parameters for that component auction are only scoped to buyer and seller scripts run as part of that auction component.
-Similarly, all vaues specified by the top-level auction are not applied to the component auctions.
+Similarly, all values specified by the top-level auction are not applied to the component auctions.

 #### 2.2 Auction Participants